 CSS modulation spreads the information signal spectrum by a continuously varying frequency chirp carrier signal.
 The extent of spreading that happens to the original data signal is termed the spreading factor (SF) [1].
 One LoRa symbol can encode SF bits of information, and one symbol's duration depends on SF and the bandwidth as given in, where T_s is the symbol duration, SF is the spreading factor, and BW is the bandwidth.
-LoRa uses the forward error correction (FEC) method, and the code rate (CR) is {4/5, 4/6, 4/7, or 4/8}.
-Typically, bandwidth supported is {125, 250, 500} kHz and SF = {7, 8, 9, 10, 11, 12}.
-Transmit power values usually chosen are {2, 5, 8, 11, 14} dBm [7].
+LoRa uses the forward error correction (FEC) method, and the code rate (CR) is $\{4/5, 4/6, 4/7, \text{ or } 4/8\}$.
+Typically, bandwidth supported is $\{125, 250, 500\}$ kHz and $SF = \{7, 8, 9, 10, 11, 12\}$.
+Transmit power values usually chosen are $\{2, 5, 8, 11, 14\}$ dBm [7].
 The channel frequency selected depends on the region of operation.
 Bandwidth, spreading factor, code rate, channel frequency, and transmit power are important parameters that can be chosen for LoRa modulation and influence the modulation bit rate and resistance to interference [8,9].
 The communication range for higher SF values increases, but time on air (ToA) also increases, reducing the data rate.
-The symbol duration affects the time on air; as time on air increases, the energy required to transmit power decide the range and energy requirement.
+The symbol duration affects the time on air; as time on air increases, the energy required to transmit the data packet also increases.
+Thus, the SF value, the channel frequency, and transmit power decide the range and energy requirement.
 LoRa nodes communicate using pure ALOHA, and the LoRa network uses adaptive data rate (ADR) at the gateway, ensuring good network throughput.
 Different spreading factors result in orthogonal signals and data rate changes.
 The gateway can simultaneously receive several data rates on the same channel [10].